RyanFielder/apps/_pages/devutils/privacypolicy.md

 # Privacy Policy

-Ryan Fielder built the Planning Poker app as a Free app.
+Ryan Fielder built the Dev Utils app as a Free app.
 This SERVICE is provided by Ryan Fielder at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.